pyk595/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The given reminder is invalid.
+The given contact is invalid.

     * 1a1.
+Address Book shows an error message.

+      Use case ends.

+* 1b.
+No reminder is found in the given contact.

+    * 1b1.
 Address Book shows an error message.

       Use case ends.